careyokke/careyokke/README.md

 # by Yokke Hargono

 # Description:
-Making a website like about me
+Making a website about me

 ## Technologies used:
 <ul>